neal-p/msse-chem274A-2023_final/README.md

     1. via parenthesis operator with (row, col): `m(1, 2) = 1;` will access the second row, third column of the matrix and set it to 1
     2. via parenthesis operator with an absolute idx: `m(5) = 1` will access the 6th element in the flat row-major underlying array.

-Currently, no support for passing an initialized list of values to a matrix directly is supported.
-The user either populate the array point by point, or since accessing the underlying flat array is supported, it is easy to set the values in a loop such as the following:
+The user must either populate the array point by point, or since accessing the underlying flat array is supported, it is easy to set the values in a loop such as the following:

 ```
   double a[] = {-1.01, 0.86, -4.60, 3.31,  -4.81,